devitq/AdNova/README.md

 ### [Python](https://www.python.org/)

 Python is a high-level programming language renowned for its readability and simplicity.
 Its extensive standard library and active community make it an ideal choice for rapid prototyping and development.
-It not so fast as Go or Java, but development speed is rather faster them and systax is very simple and intuitive.
+It not so fast as Go or Java, but development speed is rather faster them and syntax is very simple and intuitive.
 Also there is a lot of python developers available on market.
 Used and trusted by many companies around the world.
 In project used for `backend` and `telegram_bot` services.

 ### [Django](https://www.djangoproject.com/)

 Django is a powerful web framework for Python that provides rapid development capabilities through built-in tools such as ORM, authentication, and administration systems.
-It promotes the creation of secure and scalable web appwill write here somethinglications.
+It promotes the creation of secure and scalable web applications.
 Used and trusted by many companies around the world.
 Lets write less boilerplate and more actual logic!).
 In project used for `backend` service.

 ### [Django Ninja](https://django-ninja.dev/)